joshbav/scaler/README.md

 However if the new canary instance was not successful, the rollback-app-canary job is utilized, which terminates the canary instance, removes the app definition from Services/Marathon, and scales up the existing app by one instance, returing it to its original instance count.

-During each of the above scaling events, marathon-lb's (github: mesosphere/marathon-lb) zero downtime script (zdd.py) is utilized to achieve connection draining.
+During each of the above scaling events, marathon-lb's zero downtime script (zdd.py) is utilized to achieve connection draining.
+It is documented at: https://github.com/mesosphere/marathon-lb#zero-downtime-deployments

 The DC/OS Enterprise Edition CLI is used by this script,  the user must be logged in already when running deploy-canary.sh